 The Minister stated with absolute certainty that the Government are convinced that when a narrow majority of the population voted in the referendum to leave, they did so for a number of reasons listed in the Statement.
 What is the evidence that the majority of people voted for all these principles spelled out in the Statement?
 I have seen none.
 It is purely subjective, purely rhetorical and purely emotional.
 What is surely clear is that nobody, or very few people, can possibly have begun to understand in the referendum what all the implications and costs would prove to be.
 How can a Government committed to democracy and bringing the country together countenance going ahead with the course they have chosen without the people being given the opportunity to say whether they accept all these consequences or not?

-My Lords, three and a half years ago, I was asked to put together a team from my old company, P&O, to cover every aspect of transport in every form along the roads.
+My Lords, three and a half years ago, I was asked to put together a team from my old company, P&O, to cover every aspect of transport in every form by land, sea and air.
 On what is happening at Calais and Dover, Manston Airport will be used for the Dover-Calais runs, and the M40 will be used for the tunnel.
 One hour before the meeting this morning I was fully updated on the work that is being done.
 I assure my noble friend Lord Forsyth that what is shown in this document today is vastly advanced compared with how it has been for many years, and my compliments go to those involved.
 Most people want to come to an agreement—I hate the word “deal”—but if we do not, I reassure your Lordships that in practice, so much of what everybody is talking about today is to do with software, and many companies have already been set up to handle that.
 Can the Minister ensure that this is publicised?
 The software aspects of nearly everything we are involved in are the key to our success.

 With the leave of the House, can I press the Minister a little further on the impact of a no-deal Brexit on low-income families in particular?
 I recognise the Government’s great achievement in achieving such a high rate of employment, but as a member of the All-Party Parliamentary Group for Children, I have been examining for several years the impact of the cuts in local authority funding on families with low incomes.
 Many of the essential services that support low-income families have been lost; they have carried a heavy burden through the years of austerity.
 Can the Minister please look carefully, as far as he can, at mitigating any adverse impact, particularly of possible significant food price rises?